FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Experiment

 \subsection{Dataset}

 We test five types of industrial objects, as shown in Fig. \ref{fig: models}.
-Gear shaft and ring screw are from the Fraunhofer IPA Bin-Picking dataset \cite{large-binpicking} and object A, B and C are from XA Bin-Picking dataset \cite{xu}.
-The details of datasets are as follows: \begin{itemize} \item Fraunhofer IPA Bin-Picking dataset (IPA) \cite{large-binpicking}: This is the first public dataset for 6D object pose estimation and instance segmentation for bin-picking that contains enough annotated data for learning-based methods.
+Ring screw and gear shaft are from the Fraunhofer IPA Bin-Picking dataset\cite{large-binpicking} and object A, B and C are from XA Bin-Picking dataset\cite{xu}.
+The details of datasets are as follows: \begin{itemize} \item Fraunhofer IPA Bin-Picking dataset (IPA)\cite{large-binpicking}: This is the first public dataset for 6D object pose estimation and instance segmentation for bin-picking that contains enough annotated data for learning-based methods.
 The dataset consists of both synthetic and real-world scenes.
 Depth images, 3D point cloud, 6D pose annotation of each object, visibility score, and a segmentation mask for each object are provided in both synthetic and real-world scenes.
-The dataset contains ten different objects, of which the training scenes of the gear shaft and ring screw are synthetic and the test scenes of them are real-world data.
+The dataset contains ten different objects.
+The training scenes of all objects are synthetic, and only the test scenes of gear shaft and ring screw are real-world data.

-\item XA Bin-Picking dataset (XA) \cite{xu}: Y. Xu and S. Arai et al. have developed a dataset of boundary 3D point cloud containing three types of industrial objects as shown in Fig. \ref{fig: models} for instance segmentation on bin-picking scene.
+\item XA Bin-Picking dataset (XA)\cite{xu}: Y. Xu and S. Arai et al. have developed a dataset of boundary 3D point cloud containing three types of industrial objects as shown in Fig. \ref{fig: models} for instance segmentation on bin-picking scene.
 The training dataset is generated by simulation, while the test dataset is collected from the real-world.
-There are 1,000 training scenes and 20 test scenes for each object.
-In the test dataset, only the ground truth of object A is available.
+There are 500 training scenes and 20 test scenes for each object.
+We supplement the ground truth of object B and C in the test dataset.
 Each test scene contains about 60,000 boundary points.
 The examples of synthetic scenes are presented in Fig. \ref{TrainSet}, respectively. \end{itemize}